Hospitality Markets In Focus

 CyberDown 2.1% to flat

-Major Claims in the Sector
+Major Claims In The Sector

 Nuclear verdicts are surging.
-In 2024, there were a record 135 cases where verdicts against corporate defendants exceeded $10 million, a 52% increase from 2023, the most since 2009.21 These verdicts totaled $31.3 billion, a which is a staggering 116% increase in one year, with a median award of$51 million, up from $44 million in 2023.
+In 2024, there were a record 135 cases where verdicts against corporate defendants exceeded $10 million, a 52% increase from 2023, the most since 2009.16 These verdicts totaled $31.3 billion, a which is a staggering 116% increase in one year, with a median award of $51 million, up from $44 million in 2023.
 Beverage and entertainment industries were among the hardest hit.
 Meanwhile, Florida saw a decline following comprehensive tort reform, dropping from the second to the tenth position in nuclear verdict rankings.

 • There were 135 nuclear verdicts of at least $10M awarded in 2024, a 52% increase from 2023.